-You can view a copy of my CV here (last updated March 4, 2025).
+You can view a copy of my CV here (last updated May 22, 2025).

-My dissertation project analyzes the role of healthcare as a strategic resource in conflict and development.
-One of my projects aims to identify the conditions under which combatants target healthcare resources with violence, particularly when such resources provide value for members or supporters of the perpetrating group.
+My dissertation analyzes the role of healthcare as a strategic resource in conflict and development.
+One of my projects examines how combatants interact with humanitarian healthcare providers and identifies the conditions under which they target healthcare resources with violence.
+In particular, it studies contexts in which healthcare resources generate value for the perpetrating group’s members or supporters, making them politically and strategically salient.
 A second project attempts to evaluate the long-term political and economic impacts of partisan shocks to foreign aid delivery in recipient countries.
-By integrating insights from political economy, conflict studies, and global health, my research agenda hopes to delineate the pathways through which healthcare provision shapes politics and power dynamics, particularly in low-resource settings.
+By integrating insights from political economy and global health, my research agenda hopes to delineate the pathways through which healthcare provision shapes politics and power dynamics, particularly in low-resource settings.

 Highlights of my HEOR experience include cost-effectiveness analyses of anti-obesity medications and population modeling to estimate the impact of novel cell therapies on reducing racial disparities among patients indicated for hematopoietic stem cell transplantation.
 Other projects include matching-adjusted indirect treatment comparisons, network meta-analyses, patient surveys, and physician chart reviews.